couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-troubleshooting-views-technical-background-.markdown

  * If you generated the data with any tool, mention its name and all the parameters given to it (full command line)

- * Show what queries you were doing (include all query parameters, full url), use curl with option -v and show the full output, example:
+ * Show what queries you were doing (include all query parameters, full URL), use curl with option -v and show the full output, example: